kawa2019/app-readBooks/README.md

 ## Short description

-App-readBooks -It is an application used to search for books from the database and read them.You can search by any word relate to book.
+App-readBooks -It is an application used to search for books in outside api.
+You can search by any word relate to book.
 Website will be evolving into add books to user account and get RWD function with good-looking CSS.<br/>
 My first application use:
 - HTML,CSS,Sass
+- JavaScript
+- React
-- JavaScript,React, React-router/app
+- React-router/app
 - NPM,ES6
-- Fetch,JSON Server.
+- Fetch
 ##
-Main content of my my work is in src directory.There are directories like:<br />
+Main content of my my work is in src directory.There are directories like:
- -scss which contains sass;<br />
+- scss which contains sass
- -components with parts of app;<br />
+- components with parts of app
- -newDB with my JSON server;<br />
- -pages/Home where are routes;<br />
+- pages/Home where are routes
- -fonts;<br />
- -image;<br />
+- fonts
+- image

 ##